 You may have heard there’s a chlorine shortage.

-The truth is, there’s a trichlor shortage – a certain type of chlorine – for two main reasons:
+The truth is there’s a trichlor shortage – a certain kind of chlorine – for two main reasons:

 - A fire on August 27, 2020 burned down the plant that supplies the nation with trichlor tablets.